elijahxz/LANDrive/README.md

 # Welcome to LANDrive 🖥-🖥-🖥

 This is a concurrent client server program that accomplishes file sharing and editing files between multiple users via TCP socket connections.
+It is encrypted using the RSA cryptosystem

 ## Photos
 Connect Screen: